stilldavid/habfaq/balloonfaq.md

 Balloons are categorized based on their weight.
 The most popular sizes are 800-1500 grams.
 See the specifications for your particular balloon to determine how much to fill it at launch.

 ## The Gas
 In order for the balloon to rise at all, it needs to be filled with a [lighter than air gas](http://en.wikipedia.org/wiki/Lighter_than_air).
-Traditionally, helium is used as it is completely inert and fairly safe if handled properly.
+Traditionally, helium is used as it is completely inert and fairly safe if handled properly - I highly recommend helium for your first launch.

+The other option is Hydrogen.
+Many folks prefer hydrogen, as in practice it is slightly less dense than helium and provides greater lift.
+In addition, it is much cheaper than helium, sometimes less than a third the cost.
+Naturally, there is a drawback, and it's a doozy: it's highly flammable.
+Extreme caution must be used when working with hydrogen, especially during filling, as a stray spark could set the whole thing ablaze.
+Again, I highly recommend helium for your launch.

+Working with helium isn't nearly as dangerous.
+As with any compressed gas, care needs to be taken while transporting and working with the tank, but the risk of an explosion or fire is minimal.

+## Recovery System (Parachute)
+After the balloon bursts, the payload will start falling to the ground.
+In the upper atmosphere there is little air to resist the falling, and it can reach speeds well over a hundred miles per hour.
+As it falls closer to earth, it will need something to slow it down on the descent so it doesn't make a small crater on impact.

+I use a four foot parachute from [The Rocketman](http://the-rocketman.com/recovery.html).
+There are many places online to find simple nylon parachutes, including ebay and surplus stores, but again I prefer to buy new so I know the expected properties of what I'm working with.
+Parachute selection isn't totally crucial, just make sure you get an adequate sized chute for your payload mass.